ramuit44/galactusWeatherWidgetFactory/README.md

  * Run `bower install` to download your web app dependencies described in bower.json to `app/bower_components`.
  * Run `npm install` once to install the components described in `package.json`, required to run `grunt`.

+### Building

+Run `grunt` to prepare your web assets in the `dist` directory.
+The default taks does the following.
+ * Clean the existing assets in the dist folder.
+ * Run jshint validation  and create the report/
+ * Covert the html templates to js using html2js,
+ * ngAnnotate to inject dependencies - used for minified files.
+ * concat the required js files.
+ * minify the js files using uglify.
+ * minify the css files using cssmin.

+### Running

+Note: You need to have your backend server running.

+To run the app:

+`grunt serve`

+It will:

+ - build your sass assets,
+ - run a server to serve your web app static assets on port 9000, with a reverse proxy to your backend server on port 8000, a file watching mechanism to rebuild your sass assets, and live reload support so that your browser is refreshed whenever you make changes to your sources

+### Testing

+Run `grunt test` to run karma tests.